 I will give you the specifics about both of these in a future article.

 However, today I’m going to give you some really great carbohydrates that are healthy for you and your blood sugar levels – based on having a lower glycemic index AND glycemic load.

 This means no blood sugar spikes, more energy, less fatigue, and is perfect for weight loss.

 Today I’m going to reveal the 4 best carb sources.

 I suggest you eat as many vegetables and greens as you’d like.
 Ideally, you should eat these FIRST, then proteins and fats, and finally regular carbs.

-Vegetables are great because they have very little sugars, total carbohydrates, and calories.
+Vegetables are great because they have very few sugars, total carbohydrates, and calories.
 They are also high in fiber.
-All of this means lower blood sugar levels.
+All of this means healthy blood sugar levels.